PowerShell/PowerShell/docs/KNOWNISSUES.md

 Job Control
 -----------

-There is no job-control support in PowerShell on Linux/Mac OSX.
+There is no job-control support in PowerShell on Linux/macOS.
 The `fg` and `bg` commands are not available.
 `Ctrl-Z` sends the `powershell` process to the background.

 Remoting Support
 ----------------

-Client-side remoting from Linux/Mac OSX is not supported with the initial package.
+Client-side remoting from Linux/macOS is not supported with the initial package.
 This will be enabled shortly after the Alpha release by installing an additional package.

 Just-Enough-Administration (JEA) Support
 ----------------------------------------

-The ability to create constrained administration (JEA) remoting endpoints is not currently available in PowerShell on Linux/Mac OSX.
+The ability to create constrained administration (JEA) remoting endpoints is not currently available in PowerShell on Linux/macOS.
 This feature will be enabled shortly after the Alpha release by installing new package.

 sudo, exec, and PowerShell